Showing posts with label Spirituality. Show all posts

 When violently dealing with things to prove righteousness and justice...

-Is there some light hidden in our hearts that needs to blossom and enlighten the people that surrounds us?
-That might be a reality to some, but indeed a mystery that only a few understand.
-Today's society is focusing on wars that will never be triumphant.
+Is there a light hidden in our hearts that needs to blossom and enlighten those around us?
+This might be a reality to some, but it's a mystery that only a few truly understand.
+Today's society is focused on wars that will never be triumphant.
 The absence of love and inhumane behavior to defeat evil is never easy.
 Just like defeating our inner demons is a challenge that we have to fight forever.
-We have not resorted to other means but to seek the Divine light to renew us and strengthen our faith that we could defeat evil in our hearts and minds.
+But we have not resorted to other means, we have chosen to seek the Divine light to renew us and strengthen our faith, to defeat the evil in our hearts and minds.

-Let this Holy Week remind us that we have goodness in everyone's heart, no matter how evil people may have become.
-We may have sinned in the eyes of men, yet there's always a loving and merciful God who can forgive us and renew our life.
-A God will always take us out of the darkness and allow us to live illumined lives.
-Evil will always exist in this world, but we can always defeat them through the purity of our hearts and thoughts.
+Let this Holy Week remind us that everyone has goodness in their hearts, no matter how evil people may have become.
+We may have sinned in the eyes of men, yet there's always a loving and merciful God who can forgive us and renew our lives—a God who will always take us out of the darkness and allow us to live illumined lives.
+Evil will always exist in this world, but we can always defeat it through the purity of our hearts and thoughts, through the power of forgiveness.

-Let this Holy week be the time to renew our faith to be strengthened by God's love and mercy.
+Let this Holy Week be the time to renew our faith and be strengthened by God's love and mercy.
 Let us not allow evil to influence our thoughts and intentions.
-Let us remain to be meek and humble like a child.
+Let us remain meek and humble like children.
 Let us stay innocent and forgiving and not plant seeds of harmful intentions or harm to other people.

 Let our Divinity rule us to be kind and loving...